ganeti/ganeti/man/gnt-cluster.rst

 the cluster.
 It is also not possible to disable a disk template when there are still instances using it.
 The first disk template in the list of enabled disk template is the default disk template.
-It will be used for instance creation, if no disk template is requested explicitely.
+It will be used for instance creation, if no disk template is requested explicitly.

 The ``--install-image`` option specifies the location of the OS image to use to run the OS scripts inside a virtualized environment.
 This can be